An Examination on the Effectiveness of Divide-and-Conquer Prompting in Large Language Models: Introduction

-In fact, human brains also suffer from similar hallucination issues \cite{liu2023roe}, especially when the tasks are too hard or too complex.
-For example, when reviewing a long academic paper, some reviewers produce low-quality reviews \cite{garcia2021quality,tennant2020limitations,cortes2021inconsistency} containing hallucination-like \textbf{intermediate errors}, such as pointing out some `missing baselines' that have already been sufficiently discussed by authors and requiring the authors to conduct ablation studies for non-existent sub-modules.
-To avoid such ridiculous mistakes, experienced reviewers usually think slowly \cite{kahneman2011thinking} to follow a \textbf{Divide-and-Conquer} paradigm to handle this task.
-Specifically, they decompose the paper review as examinations of multiple central opinions.
-Then they retrieve supporting corpus to verify them respectively.
+In contrast to such methods that apply instruction, context sample or program to decompose the whole reasoning process to multiple intermediate steps, in some tasks, researchers report that LLM's performance can also be boosted by simply \textbf{dividing the input sequences to multiple sub-inputs} and then merge the responses from LLMs on all sub-inputs, as shown in Fig. \ref{fig:illustration}.
+For example, \citeauthor{cui2023divide} propose that in automated evaluation, LLM's performance can be further boosted by first dividing the input text to sentences and then evaluating them one by one.
+Intuitively, this paradigm benefits the tasks in a way similar to human brains, especially when the tasks are too hard or too complex.
+For example, when reviewing a long academic paper, some reviewers produce low-quality reviews \citep{garcia2021quality,tennant2020limitations,cortes2021inconsistency} containing hallucination-like \textbf{intermediate errors}, such as pointing out some `missing baselines' that have already been sufficiently discussed by authors.
+To avoid such mistakes, experienced reviewers usually think slowly \citep{kahneman2011thinking} to follow a \textbf{Divide-and-Conquer} paradigm to handle this task.
+Specifically, they decompose the paper review as examinations of multiple central opinions and then retrieve corpus to verify them respectively.